Cmdr Danielle L. Leiby

 In April 2011, Leiby completed a three year sabbatical from Naval Service (Career Intermission Pilot Program).
 She was one of the first naval aviators to participate in this new program.

 In April 2014, she returned to active duty, completing the MH-60R FRS with the HSM-41 “Seahawks” before reporting to the “Magicians” of HSM-35.
 At HSM-35 she served as the training officer and the Detachment 1 officer in charge onboard the U.S. Navy’s first littoral combat ships, USS Freedom (LCS-1) and USS Fort Worth (LCS-3) where she was dual qualified in both the MH-60R and MQ-8B Firescout.
 She deployed to 7th Fleet AOR from October 2015 – April 2016 flying both the MQ-8B and MH-60R.
 Upon returning from deployment she finished her tour as the squadron operations officer.

 In June 2017, she reported to U.S. Strategic Command (USSTRATCOM) at Offutt AFB, Nevada.
 There she served as a J35 future operations branch chief where she managed the daily planning, coordination and execution of Bomber Task Force (BTF) missions for the B-1, B-2 and B-52 across seven combatant commands and their air components, the joint staff and OSD.

-Bigay has accumulated over 2,800 flight hours in eight different variants of naval aircraft.
-His awards include the Defense Meritorious Service Medal, Air Medal (Single Action), Navy Commendation Medal (Three Awards), Navy Achievement Medal (Four Awards), the Sikorsky Rescue “S” and various unit, campaign and service medals.
+Leiby has accumulated over 1800 flight hours in five different variants of Naval Aircraft.
+Her awards include the Joint Meritorious Service Medal, Joint Achievement Medal, Navy Commendation Medal (Four Awards), Navy Achievement Medal (Two Awards), and various unit, campaign and service medals.